Virtual Dub

 huge and many TVs and other devices can’t play

-player out there, including phones.
+every video player out there, including phones.

-If you only want to resave your lossless capture (and
+If you only want to resave your lossless capture

-stay in your capture codec), say after you have
+(and stay in your capture codec), say after you have

 trimmed off blank gaps or unwanted video, then